-- Preview Email Newsletter

 WASHINGTON, July 25 -- The Maine Department of Health and Human Services (DHHS), Augusta, has submitted a public comment letter to the U.S. Department of Agriculture (USDA) expressing serious concerns regarding the proposed System of Records Notice (SORN) related to the Privacy Act of 1974.
 The Maine DHHS is particularly worried that the filing could undermine program access and client confidentiality for recipients of the Supplemental Nutrition Assistance Program (SNAP).

-In the letter, the Off more ST
+In the letter, the Office for Family Independence (OFI) within Maine DHH more ST

 MassDOT Highway Division Urges Army Corps to Reconsider Nationwide Permit Modifications, Citing Restrictions on Transportation Projects (10)